zhangyunhao116/umap/readme.md

 umap is a fast, reliable, simple hashmap that only supports the uint64 key/value pair.
 It is faster than the runtime hashmap in most cases.

-The umap is mainly based on the SwissTable(https://github.com/abseil/abseil-cpp/blob/master/absl/container/internal/raw_hash_set.h).
+The umap is mainly based on the SwissTable(https://github.com/abseil/abseil-cpp/blob/master/absl/container/internal/raw_hash_set.h), it is portable for all platforms and doesn't require SSE or AVX.

 ## QuickStart